AngeloKai/ml-for-web/README.md

     [three basic types of shapes](https://github.com/WICG/shape-detection-api#overview) offered
     by the Shape Detection API.
-It is also incredibly challenging to define interoperability standards for these APIs because the browsers are building them with with different machine learning models that have different accuracy rate.
+It is also incredibly challenging to define interoperability standards for these APIs because the browsers are building them with different machine learning models that have different accuracy rate.
 And it will only be more challenging with the growing complexity of the models.

 1. [__WebGL.__](#WebGL)